Jbziscool/Jbziscool/README.md

 Hey I'm Jbz or "Aleksi"

-My repositories are written in either
+My repositories are mostly written in either
 - c#
 - Python
-- Html

 ###What im good at doing